What Was YouTube Vanced MicroG?

 - Patch YouTube using ReVanced Manager (full guide)

-- Open the patched YouTube app and sign in — GmsCore will handle authentication
+- Open the patched YouTube app and sign in; GmsCore handles authentication

 Frequently Asked Questions

-Vanced MicroG was a companion app for YouTube Vanced that enabled Google account login on non-rooted Android devices without requiring full Google Play Services.
+Vanced MicroG was a companion app for YouTube Vanced that handled Google account login on non-rooted Android devices.
+It stood in for Google Play Services, covering authentication, push notifications, and account sync.